muhammadfarhan720/MIPS_32_RTL/README.md

 # RISCV 32-bit RTL CPU Design

-This repository contains the RTL design of a **32-bit single-cycle CPU**, implemented in Verilog and verified using Xilinx Vivado.
-The processor is inspired by MIPS/RISC-V architecture principles and supports a subset of R-type and I-type instructions.
+The project features a 32-bit MIPS CPU designed to execute instructions in a single clock cycle.
+It is built from scratch using Verilog.
+The processor is inspired by MIPS/RISC-V architecture principles and supports a subset of R-type and I-type instructions, consisting of core processor components and essential operations like instruction fetching, arithmetic computations, and memory access.

 # RISCV_32_RTL